Xavulu/GO-URL/README.md

 - Proper unit testing
 - Add logging to mongodb or some other service
 - Add swagger/openapi documentation
-- Frontend client (still wont be hosted because hosting and manging a url shortener comes with a lot of growing pain I am not interested in dealing with)
+- Frontend client (still wont be hosted because hosting and manging a url shortener comes with a lot of growing pains I am not interested in dealing with)
 - Integrate the google safe browsing api to prevent malicious from being entered in the database (a common problem for many url shortening services)